 In accordance with the Housing Opportunities Through Modernization Act of 2016, GDPM will annually create a report that demonstrates the amount of GDPM public housing households whose income exceeds 120% AMI.
 The report will also include information on the amount of families on GDPM waitlists.
 The report will be submitted to HUD and available to the public.
-GDPM will modify its policies in accordance with HUD's final rule on determining over-income families.
+Through the FY2023 Annual Planning process, GDPM is amending its ACOP to include a revised Over-Income Policy (please see attachment # 4)